csomgyula/co/paper.md

 Currently there are only preliminary results:

 * **It is worthless to test under extreme loads**.
 When average load is higher than average processing time, requests starts queueing, which has bigger impact then Coordinated Omission.
-Hence the practical range of load is somewhere between the average processing time and the maximum processing time.
+Also if the load time is higher then the maximum processing time, then high load will not occur, hence Coordinated Omission does not fire.
+Hence the load time is practically somewhere in the range between the average processing time and the maximum processing time.
-* Within my environment, the runtime overhead is around 0.1 ms and could reach ~1 ms as a max.
+* Within my environment, the runtime overhead is around 0.1 ms and could even reach ~1,5 ms on the edge case.
 Hence **dequeueing time might not be negligable** and should be taken into account as well (ie. in the Correction Scheme).
 * **The difference between processing time and "real" latency seems to be higher when the load is higher** (ie. when load is near to the average processing time).
 This is quite reasonable.
-For steady loads I've seen 3-4x difference, for Poisson loads even higher ones.
+For steady loads I've seen 3-4x difference during high loads, for Poisson loads even higher ones.
 However this is currently work in progress...

 5 References
 --